Skip to content

 • Ron

 It’s also the 44th stage win at the Tirreno-Adriatico for Belgian riders.
 The 43rd was taken by Tim Merlier last year.
 The last Belgian to lead the race overall was Greg Van Avermaet after stage 2 in 2017.
-Among other previous Belgian leaders were Roger De Vlaeminck, Antoon Houbrechts, Walter Planckaert and Eddy Merckx.
+Among other previous Belgian leaders were Roger De Vlaeminck, Antoon Houbrechts, Walter Planckaert and Merckx.

 “I’m surprised to win but it was the plan this morning to go for the sprint,” said Van Aert in the post-race press conference.
-“I specifically trained for it yesterday, and also in Tenerife.
-Cyclo-cross is good practice for the explosive finishes but I was a bit worried about a lack of speed in the legs.
-I will focus on the overall classification of the Tirreno-Adriatico, then I’ll have a few days to recover afterwards and of course, after last year’s win, I’m looking forward to trying to win Milano-Sanremo again.
+“I specifically trained for it yesterday, and also in Tenerife. is good practice for the explosive finishes but I was a bit worried about a lack of speed in the legs.
+I will on the overall classification of the Tirreno-Adriatico, then I’ll have a few days to recover afterwards and of course, after last year’s win, I’m looking forward to trying to win Milano-Sanremo again.
 Coming here I was convinced that my shape was good.
 This win is good for the head and for the spirit of the team.”

 2021 Tirreno-Adriatico: Stage 1 Brief Results